pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"useless-suppression"+OR+"I0021")

 ### [I0022](#I0022) (deprecated-pragma)<a name="I0022"></a>
-Pragma "%s" is deprecated, use "%s" instead
+Pragma "%s" is deprecated, use "%s" instead.

 Some inline pylint options have been renamed or reworked, only the most recent form should be used.
 NOTE:skip-all is only available with pylint >= 0.26

 **:x: Incorrect code**